Near Raton in Colfax County, New Mexico — The American Mountains (Southwest)

 Three-quarters of a mile west of here at the Canadian River crossing was the popular overnight stage stop on the Old Santa Fe Trail.
 Clifton House Site was built in 1867 by rancher Tom Stockton, with materials brought overland from Dodge City.
 For years it served as headquarters for cattle roundups.
 After abandonment of Santa Fe Trail in 1879, it fell into disuse and burned.

 Location.
 36° 39.005′ N, 104° 30.038′ W. Marker is near Raton, New Mexico, in Colfax County.
-Marker can be reached from Interstate 25 at milepost 434, on the right when traveling south.
+It can be reached from Interstate 25 at milepost 434, on the right when traveling south.
 Marker is located at the Thaxton Southbound Rest Area between Exit 435 and Exit 426; it is accessible only from the southbound travel lanes of I-25.
 Touch for map.
 Marker is in this post office area: Raton NM 87740, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 12 miles of this marker, measured as the crow flies.
-Women of the Santa Fe Trail / New Mexico Historic Women Marker Initiative (here, next to this marker); Santa Fe Trail (within shouting distance of this marker); a different marker also named Santa Fe Trail (approx. 11.9 miles away).
+At least 3 other markers are within 12 miles of this marker, measured as the crow flies: Women of the Santa Fe Trail / New Mexico Historic Women Marker Initiative (here, next to this marker); Santa Fe Trail (within shouting distance of this marker); a different marker also named Santa Fe Trail (approx. 11.9 miles away).

 Credits.
-This page was last revised on June 30, 2023.
+This page was last revised on August 6, 2025.
 It was originally submitted on August 20, 2017, by Duane Hall of Abilene, Texas.
-This page has been viewed 631 times since then and 46 times this year.
-Photos: 1, 2, 3, 4. submitted on August 20, 2017, by Duane Hall of Abilene, Texas.
+This page has been viewed 1,188 times since then and 59 times this year.
+Last updated on July 30, 2025, by Bill Wingate of Albuquerque, New Mexico.
+Photos: 1, 2, 3, 4. submitted on August 20, 2017, by Duane Hall of Abilene, Texas. • Devry Becker Jones was the editor who published this page.